statimagcoll/MultiplexedNormalization/README.md

 - Implementing the ComBat algorithm for multiplexed imaging (`all_combat_functions_210709.R`)
 - Calculting Otsu thresolds and metrics (`all_otsu_functions_210709.R`)

-Please feel free to reach out to me, coleman.r.harris@vanderbilt.edu, with any questions.
+Please feel free to reach out to Coleman Harris, coleman.r.harris@vanderbilt.edu, with any questions.